2008 Georgia Imperial Sugar refinery explosion: Initial response

 Imperial's refinery in Louisiana was shut down by the company six weeks after the Port Wentworth disaster, over fears a similar explosion would occur there.
 It was kept from operating for more than a week.
 OSHA fined Imperial $36,000 over safety legislation violations at that plant.

 The Georgia plant's 371 workers continued to receive payment from Imperial, and 275 were rehired to assist with cleanup and demolition of parts of the refinery that could not be salvaged.
 Work began on April 18, 2008, after Imperial's board confirmed their intention to rebuild.
 The plan was for the plant to return to sugar refining by the end of 2008.
-Demolition of the sugar silos was conducted on June 24, 2008 with a wrecking ball.
+Demolition of the sugar silos was conducted on June 24, 2008, with a wrecking ball.
 A replacement packaging building and new sugar silos were intended to be completed by summer 2009.
-During demolition, 2800000 lb of fire-hardened sugar were recovered from one silo, and another 500000 lb from the second.
+During demolition, 2800000 lb of fire-hardened sugar were recovered from one silo, and another 500000 lb from the second silo.
 The company hoped to recycle the product for ethanol production.
 In the first quarter of 2008, Imperial posted a $15.5 million loss, which they said was primarily due to the explosion.
 Port Wentworth suffered an economic depression after the accident, with local businesses losing many customers.
 Imperial was purchased in 2012 by the Louis Dreyfus Group.